 On top of the mild to warm temperatures, December is the driest month of the year in Miami.
 The city only sees about 51 mm of rain on average, falling over just seven days.

 The downside?
 December also marks the beginning of the peak tourist season in Miami.
-Expect more limited hotel availability and higher prices in December.
+Expect fewer deals on flights, more limited hotel availability, and higher hotel prices in December.
 Top tourist destinations in the city, including Miami Beach, really start to fill up in the last month of the year.